wizards-of-lua/red-magic/README.md

-# red-magic
+# Red Magic
-Red Magic Spell Pack
+Spell Pack for Wizards of Lua Magic